pgeu/pgeu-system/docs/confreg/configuring.md

 Queue partitioning
 :  Enable queue partitioning.
-This will generate information for each attendee about which queue t stand in based on either first or last name (pick wihch one).
+This will generate information for each attendee about which queue t stand in based on either first or last name (pick which one).
 Information about this partitioning will be written on the tickets (if included in the templates), so should normally not be changed after the first tickets have been issued.

 Initial common countries
 : Initial list of countries to show under *common countries* on the registration form.
-Each o these counttries will count as one when the list of most common countries is populated.
+Each o these countries will count as one when the list of most common countries is populated.
 Once registrations start arriving, they will get replaced by actual countries used as they show up.